SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_4-Big_Data_Processing_using_Apache_Spark/Module_3-PySpark_Implementation_Streaming_and_ALS/2-Twitter_Hashtags_Analysis/2-Import_Libraries_and_Tweets_Formats.md

 In the next segment, you will learn how to fetch Tweets using socket creation and authentication.

-## Additional Reading:
+## Additional Reading

 1. You can refer to the tweepy documentation [here](http://docs.tweepy.org/en/latest/index.html).